youkwhd/youkwhd.com/README.md

 # youkwhd's personal site

+> live site is outdated. it still uses gatsby

-this site is using next.js techlogies
+this site is using next.js